How to Apply

 Applying for a Post-Baccalaureate (Non-degree)

-When you apply through Purdue University's Graduate School On-line Application it will appear as though you are applying to the Graduate School as a regular graduate student.
+When you apply through Purdue University's Graduate School Online Application it will appear as though you are applying to the Graduate School as a regular graduate student.
 Once you reach the question asking for the Enrollment Objective and select the Post-Baccalaureate Program (Non-degree) option, it will default to the information needed to complete the application.

-Where to Send Transcripts/Diplomas
+How to Submit Transcripts/Diplomas

 Application Deadlines